5/7/2025

 speaker

-George Shimon
+George Simone

 Chief Executive Officer

 Thanks, Bill.
 Before we take your questions, I will summarize.
-We are very pleased with our strong execution in Q1, and especially proud of our ACV teammates that delivered these results.
-We continue to gain market share by attracting new dealer and commercial partners to our marketplace, while expanding our addressable market, which positions ACV for attractive growth as market conditions improve.
-We are delivering on an exciting product roadmap, powered by ACV AI, to further differentiate ACV and drive operating efficiencies.
-We are focused on achieving substantial adjusted EBITDA growth in 2025 and delivering on our midterm targets that we believe will drive significant shareholder value.
+We are very pleased with our strong execution in Q1 and especially proud of our ACV teammates that delivered these results.
+We continue to gain market share by attracting new dealer and commercial partners to our marketplace.
+While expanding our addressable market, which positions ACV for attractive growth as market conditions improve.
+We are delivering on an exciting product roadmap powered by ACV AI to further differentiate ACV and drive operating efficiencies.
+We are focused on achieving substantial adjusted EBITDA growth in 2025 and delivering on our mid-term targets that we believe will drive significant shareholder value.
 We are committed to achieving these results while building a world-class team to deliver on our goals.
 With that, I'll turn the call over to the operator to begin the Q&A.

 speaker